§ Verifiable Trust v4 Specification

 § [VUA-CONN-VUA] Requirements for two VUAs to connect

-When a VUA receives a connection from a User Agent, it MUST request the presentation of a [VT-ECS-UA-CRED] credential before starting to provide the service, and verify the presented credential (if any).
+When a VUA receives a connection from a User Agent, it MUST request the presentation of a [VT-ECS-UA-CRED-ANON] credential before starting to provide the service, and verify the presented credential (if any).

-When a VUA initiates a connection to another User Agent, it MUST request the presentation of a [VT-ECS-UA-CRED] credential before starting to provide the service, and verify the presented credential (if any).
+When a VUA initiates a connection to another User Agent, it MUST request the presentation of a [VT-ECS-UA-CRED-ANON] credential before starting to provide the service, and verify the presented credential (if any).

-For communication channel between User Agents to be enabled, both User Agents MUST have requested and verified the [VT-ECS-UA-CRED] credential presented by the peer.
+For communication channel between User Agents to be enabled, both User Agents MUST have requested and verified the [VT-ECS-UA-CRED-ANON] credential presented by the peer.

 § [WL] ECS Ecosystem whitelists and vpr: scheme resolution